Egbert2023/WebInfo/README.md

 # WebInfo
+The WebInfo was developed to create a simple website that is only intended to provide information.
+User interactions and thus the collection of personal data are initially not planned.
 Website for parameter controlled content.
 HTML5 Boilerplate, AngularJs and Bootstrap 5 are using.

 The following features are included